iiotntust/1121robot/README.md

 3. Stack up not neatly (not aligned)
 4. Unfull-fill the feeder (checking quantity)
 - #### Task 3.
 Fixture
-1. Two fixtures, one as primary, the other as secondary (as buffer when there is no space at tray).
+1. Two fixtures are primary and secondary (as buffer when there is no space at the tray).
 2. Rotate the block in (20 mm x 24 mm) or (24 mm x 20 mm); from the unaligned block pile in Challeng task 2-3.
-3. Develop the way to detect the orientations of the block (20 mm x 24 mm); might be gripper or vacuum nozzle.
+3. Develop a way to detect the orientations of the block (20 mm x 24 mm); it might be a gripper or vacuum nozzle.
 - #### Task 4.
 Tray
 1. One tray - keep status in robot memory (occupied or vacancy)
 2. Two trays, one at the essential location and one at another with an angle(30 degrees).